 - 2 tablespoons (28 grams) unsalted butter

-For a vegan ganache you can use couverture chocolate which does not contain milk and substitute heavy cream with vegan cream, almond milk or with syrup.
-You can flavour it with liqueur, zest, coffee etc.
+For a vegan ganache you can use dairy-free chocolate and substitute heavy cream with vegan cream, coconut cream or almond milk.